tiantiy/shwina.github.io/_posts/2014-10-15-testing-science.md

 ![Does My Code Work?]({{site.url}}/assets/phd033114s.gif)

-People often tell me they're "writing a program", or "writing code that does *x*".
+People often tell me they're *writing a program*, or *writing code that does "x"*.
 There's a certain hesitation,
 *contempt* almost, in the scientific community, associated with the word *software* - as if